zhengliyuan1987/zlynote/L1/docs/src/guide/stream_reorder/stream_reorder.rst

    :width: 80%
    :align: center

 The stream_reorder adjusts the output order within a fix size group.
-Suppose the fix size is Wn, each Wn input data are reorderred to output following the pattern from input configuration.
+Suppose the fix size is Wn, each Wn input data are reordered to output following the pattern from input configuration.

-For example, Wn = 4,
-Reorder config is 2,1,0,3.
+For example, Wn = 4, reorder config is 2,1,0,3.

 Input order is 1,2,3,4,5,6,7 (1 is first input and 7 is last).

-Each Wn=4 data are reorderred: 0 1 2 3 --> 2 1 0 3 and 4 5 6 7 --> 6 5 4 7.
+Each group of 4 data elements is reordered: 0 1 2 3 --> 2 1 0 3 and 4 5 6 7 --> 6 5 4 7.

 Output is 2,1,0,3,6,5,4,7.

 The design of this primitive applies ping-pong arrays to obtain high performance.
 One is storing the input data while output data from another one.

-There are Applicable conditions:
+There are applicable conditions:

- 1. The length of input stream is multiple (>=1) of the length of reorder config stream, which is the parameter  _WindowSize in template declear.
+ 1. The length of input stream is multiple (>=1) of the length of reorder config stream set by the  ``_WindowSize`` template parameter.
  2. The configuration is loaded once in one invocation, and reused until the end.
  3. The types of input stream and output stream are same.

 ..
 CAUTION::
-   The Applicable conditions.
+   The applicable conditions.